piermorel/gramm/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=piermorel/gramm&project=gramm.prj&file=doc/GettingStarted.mlx)

-Gramm is a powerful plotting toolbox which allows to quickly create complex, publication-quality figures in Matlab, and is inspired by R's [ggplot2](http://ggplot2.org) library by [Hadley Wickham](http://had.co.nz).
-As a reference to this inspiration, gramm stands for **GRAM**mar of graphics for **M**atlab.
+Gramm is a powerful plotting toolbox which allows to quickly create complex, publication-quality figures in MATLAB, and is inspired by R's [ggplot2](http://ggplot2.org) library by [Hadley Wickham](http://had.co.nz).
+As a reference to this inspiration, gramm stands for **GRAM**mar of graphics for **M**ATLAB.

 ## Table of contents ##